sls1005/closureconcepts/README.md

 ### Note

-* Although this is possible to be used with compilers after 2.0.0, it is not recommended to do so.
-And `proc {.closure.}` should be used instead.
+* Although this is possible to be used with compilers after 2.0.0, doing so is not recommended, and `proc {.closure.}` should be used instead.